Hedge funds nurse heavy losses after UPS-TNT deal collapses

 Several merger arbitrage funds said that while losses were big, some funds had mitigated the damage by reducing their positions in TNT late last year amid growing worries Brussels would intervene in the deal.

-A common way to hedge against the risk of a failing deal was to short - bet on a falling price - shares in PostNL (PTNL.AS), which had been counting on using proceeds from the deal to pay investors a dividend and is TNT's biggest shareholder.
+A common way to hedge against the risk of a failing deal was to short - bet on a falling price - shares in PostNL, which had been counting on using proceeds from the deal to pay investors a dividend and is TNT's biggest shareholder.

 PostNL shares closed down a whopping 36 percent, but this was less than TNT's and means even hedge funds who hedged their position are likely to have lost money.